 The conformity of production procedures shall comply with those set out in the Agreement, Schedule 1 (E/ECE/TRANS/505/Rev.3), with the following requirements:

 8.1.
-Every vehicle bearing an approval mark as prescribed under this UN Regulation shall conform to the vehicle type approved, more particularly as regards features affecting the behaviour of the structure of the passenger compartment in a rear-end collision.
+Every vehicle bearing approved under this UN Regulation shall conform to the vehicle type approved by meeting the requirements set out in paragraph 5. above.

-8.2.
-In order to verify conformity as prescribed in paragraph 8.1. above, a sufficient number of serially produced vehicles bearing the approval mark required by this UN Regulation shall be subjected to random checks.

-8.3.
-As a general rule, the checks aforesaid shall be confined to the taking of measurements.
-However, the vehicles shall if necessary be subjected to the checks prescribed in paragraph 6. above.

 9. Penalties for non-conformity of production

 9.1.
-The approval granted in respect of a vehicle type pursuant to this UN Regulation may be withdrawn if the requirements laid down in paragraph 8.1. above is not complied with or if the vehicle has failed to pass the tests prescribed in paragraph 6. above.
+The approval granted in respect of a vehicle type pursuant to this UN Regulation may be withdrawn if the requirements laid down in paragraph 8.1. above is not complied with.

 9.2.
-If a Party to the Agreement which applies this UN Regulation withdraws an approval it has previously granted, it shall forthwith notify the other Parties to the Agreement which apply this UN Regulation by means of a communication form conforming to the model in annex 1 to this UN Regulation.
+If a Contracting Party to the Agreement which applies this UN Regulation withdraws an approval it has previously granted, it shall forthwith notify the other Contracting Parties applying this UN Regulation by means of a copy of the approval form bearing at the end, in large letters, the signed and dated annotation "APPROVAL WITHDRAWN"

 10. Production definitely discontinued

-If the holder of the approval completely ceases to manufacture the type approved in accordance with this UN Regulation, he shall so inform the authority which granted the approval.
-Upon receiving the relevant communication that authority shall inform thereof the other Parties to the 1958 Agreement applying this UN Regulation by means of a communication form conforming to the model in annex 1 to this UN Regulation.
+If the holder of the approval completely ceases to manufacture the vehicle type approved in accordance with this UN Regulation, he shall so inform the Type Approval Authority which granted the approval.
+Upon receiving the relevant communication that Type Approval Authority shall inform thereof the other Contracting Parties applying this UN Regulation by means of a copy of the approval form bearing at the end, in large letters, the signed and dated annotation "PRODUCTION DISCONTINUED" .

-11. Names and addresses of technical services conducting approval tests, and of administrative departments
+11. Names and addresses of Technical Services responsible for conducting approval tests, and of Type Approval Authorities

-The Parties to the Agreement which apply this UN Regulation shall communicate to the Secretariat of the United Nations the names and addresses of the technical services conducting approval tests and of the administrative departments which grant approval and to which forms certifying approval or refusal or withdrawal of approval, issued in the other countries, are to be sent.
+The Contracting Parties to the Agreement applying this UN Regulation shall communicate to the Secretariat of the United Nations the names and addresses of the Technical Services responsible for conducting approval tests and of the Type Approval Authorities which grant approval and to which forms certifying approval or refusal, or extension or withdrawal of approval, issued in the other countries, are to be sent.

 Annex 1